2019 Conservation In Action Tour

 Since 1884, Lee Tesdell's family has been farming near Slater.
 Today, the 80-acre operation is a highly diversified farm that reflects the deep commitment of Tesdell and Cindy Cunningham to soil health, water quality and conservation.
 One of the most striking examples of that commitment is the farm's prairie strips, which Tesdell planted in cooperation with Iowa State University.
 He and the university's STRIPS research team use the 3-acre strip project as a demonstration of the power of diversity in building soils, habitat and a bright future for the farm.
-From Lee and several other speakers, presentations will include:
+From Lee and several other speakers, presentations included:

 - The land management philosophy and conservation systems on Tesdell Century Farm